Adela of Normandy

 Adela of Normandy, of Blois, or of England (c.
-1067 – 8 March 1137), also known as Saint Adela in Roman Catholicism, was a daughter of William the Conqueror and Matilda of Flanders who later became the countess of Blois, Chartres, and Meaux by marriage to Stephen II of Blois.
-Her husband greatly benefited from the increased social status and prestige that came with such a marriage.
-She brought with her not only her bloodline but a dowry of money and other movable goods from the prodigious store of Anglo-Norman wealth.
+1067 – 8 March 1137), also known as Saint Adela in the Catholic Church, was a daughter of William the Conqueror and Matilda of Flanders.
+She later became the countess of Blois, Chartres, and Meaux by marriage to Stephen II of Blois.
+Her husband greatly benefited from the increased social status and prestige that came with a marriage into such a wealthy and powerful family.
 She was regent of Blois during the absence of her spouse in 1096–1100 and 1101–02, and during the minority of her son from 1102 until 1120.
-Adela was the mother of King Stephen of England and Bishop Henry of Winchester.
+Her marriage also laid the groundwork for a period of extended strife in the Anglo Norman lands.
+Adela was the mother of King Stephen of England whose taking of the throne in preference to her niece Empress Matilda led to the civil war known as The Anarchy.

 Early life

 It is generally believed that Adela was born between 1066 and 1070 after her father's accession to the English throne.
+She was the youngest daughter of William the Conqueror.
 Her royal blood marked her as noble in the eyes of her peers.
-She was the favorite sister of King Henry I of England, and they were probably the youngest of the Conqueror's children.
+She was the favourite sister of King Henry I of England and they were probably the youngest children of the Conqueror.
 Adela was a high-spirited and educated woman with a knowledge of Latin.
-She had three older brothers and one younger, and thus she would not inherit her father's honors; however her bloodline would be a valuable asset to a spouse.
+As Adela's parents both travelled around Normandy, she likely spent much time at and was educated at a monastery, probably the Abbey of Sainte-Trinité, Caen.
+She had three older brothers and one younger, and thus she would not inherit her father's honours; however her bloodline would be a valuable asset in marriage.

 Adela married Stephen Henry, son and heir to the count of Blois, between 1080 and 1083, around her fifteenth birthday.
+They were married at Chartres Cathedral.
+This marriage created a strong familial alliance, linking the two most powerful families in Northern France.
 Stephen was nearly twenty years her senior.
+During the fifteen years of their marriage, they had six or eight children who survived infancy.

-Stephen inherited Blois, Chartres and Meaux upon his father's death in 1089, as well as lands and right in parts of Berry and Burgundy.
+Stephen inherited Blois, Chartres, and Meaux upon his father's death in 1089, as well as lands and right in parts of Berry and Burgundy.
 The Thibaudian dynasty had other possessions east of Paris, and by the end of Adela's life these were coalescing into the county of Champagne.
 While Theobald IV takes most of the credit for the emergence of that principality, Adela helped lay its foundations.
-Adela and her husband had a relationship based on trust and mutual respect, if not affection, and she made decisions along with Stephen.
+Adela and her husband had a relationship based on trust and mutual respect, if not affection, and they made decisions together.
 She swore, for instance, to bind herself and her husband to protect the bishop of Chartres, then in a dispute with the king of France.